Space bear at Starship Launch 5

 The St Regis Overwater Villa

 Even better we had been upgraded to room 519, which is a St Regis Overwater Villa.
 Instead of being massive, we got an even more massive bungalow with 2 bathrooms, a giant infinity pool, and 5 hammocks!
+I guess we should be thankful Pokin signed up to be a travel advisor to get all these upgrade perks!

 I wasted no time getting situated.
 Living room sofa feels pretty comfy.
 They had fruit and chocolate greetings for me.